 - Joint or muscle aches

-Acute phase symptoms include:
+Acute phase symptoms include restlessness followed by:

 - Generalized rash

-- Worsening of earlier symptoms
+- Worsening early symptoms

-- Cold, clammy extremities
+- Cold, clammy arms and legs

 A physical examination may reveal: